 Although not necessary, it is sometimes very convenient to be able to monitor this if you’re waiting for it to heat up so you can swim.

 How is the thermometer powered?

-Analog thermometers don’t need batteries, but digital thermometers will require some type of power source.
+Analogs don’t need batteries, but digital models will require some type of power source.

-If you'd rather not mess with batteries, but prefer a digital thermometer, look for a solar-powered version.
+If you’d rather not mess with batteries, but prefer a digital kind, look for a solar-powered version.

 If you don’t mind batteries, it’s still a good idea to find out what type it uses.

 Keep in mind that button, or watch batteries are sometimes more expensive, harder to find and harder to install than AA or AAA batteries.

 Obviously, there’s not much point in using a thermometer if its readings are inaccurate anyway.

 Buy the best quality unit you can afford and check online reviews to back up your decision.

 Also look for reading frequency and supported channels.